Season of the Witch (2011 film): Casting

 Cage stars as Behman of Bleibruck, a Teutonic knight who returns from the Crusades to discover the devastation caused by the Black Plague.
 The actor had worked with director Dominic Sena on Gone in 60 Seconds (2000) and with producer Charles Roven on City of Angels (1998).
 Cage was interested in the film's fantastical subject matter, also having recently starred in The Sorcerer's Apprentice.
 He also described Behmen as "the first" conscientious objector, saying, "I admired... the idea of him breaking from whatever religious propaganda was forced upon him, and still finding an even closer connection with his faith and with God.
 Those iconoclastic elements to the character made him very interesting to me."
 For the role, Cage learned horseback riding from Camilla Naprous and her team of horse trainers in England.
-Cage also worked with a fight choreographer to learn swordfighting.
+Cage also worked with a fight choreographer to learn sword fighting.

 Perlman plays Felson, a knight who is Behmen's best friend and fellow combatant during the Crusades.
 Perlman said of choosing the role, "I love the character.
 I'm actually more comfortable being a sidekick, because I don't get blamed if it is a complete disaster.
 I really liked ... his mindset, I liked his irreverence.
 In the world of seriousness, he's a guy who thinks it's all bullshit.
 He's just in it for the whores and the sword fights."
 Perlman described Felson's religion, "Whereas Behmen has a very well-articulated idea of his relationship to country and church and spirituality and God, Felson has none.
 He doesn't bother to spend any time thinking about that."

 Foy appears in her feature-film debut as the young woman who is accused of being a witch.
 Known for her titular role in the British miniseries Little Dorrit, she met Sena and sought the role in Season of the Witch.
 She explained the choice, "It's quite a manipulative role.
 The character does a lot of manipulating, pitting other people against each other, being quite mischievous...
 That was something I thought would obviously be good to do".
 Foy researched witchcraft and demonic possession for the role.
 She described its appeal, "Playing a character that was making things happen, and mainly in control of an entire group of men.
 And for once, be the character that is completely in the know about everything.
 There is nothing that she doesn't know.
 Nothing is a surprise.
 And she is able to deal with every single situation that arises the way that she sees fit.
 And I think that was quite refreshing to be able to play a character that wasn't entirely beholden to everyone else".